lunalite/crossWordPuzzle/README.md

 # crossWordPuzzle
+Update 4/6/16
+- Allowed for users to join available sessions.
+- Allowed for superusers to create new sessions.
+- Error checking is not done yet.

 Update 2/6/16
 - Added the master page for superuser such that they can create sessions for users to join.
 - Have not done users joining of session yet.